AlisonProuteau/dnd5-nextgen/README.md

 Class:

-- Choose your class (archetype? -> Subclass ?)
-- Choosing your starting_equipment
+- Choosing your starting_equipment -> Make the querying work
 - Choosing your features?
-- Choosing your multiclassing?

 Race: